NewestUser/Java-Introduction/lectures/advanced/19-concurrency/Lecture.md

 }
 ```

+> Note that here the `synchronized` keyword is placed on a static method.
+This means that at any given point in time only one thread will be able to invoke the static method.
+If it was placed on a method belonging ot an instance then the synchronization applies for that instance.

 An important thing to note here is how synchronized methods and blocks like `synchronized(object) {...}` work.
 The synchronized block accepts an instance parameter of any kind.
 This is the instance variable that will be
+used to synchronize the multiple threads.
+If `synchronized` is placed on a method then synchronization
+is performed either on the instance of the class, or the whole class.
+This would depend on whether the method
-used to synchronize the multiple threads.To make things more clear we must mention how **Monitors** work.
+is static or not.
+To make things more clear we must mention how **Monitors** work.

 ### Monitors

 A [monitor](https://en.wikipedia.org/wiki/Monitor_(synchronization)) is a mechanism to control concurrent access to an object.
 It allows threads to have [mutual exclusion](https://en.wikipedia.org/wiki/Mutual_exclusion).
 Often such a mechanism is referenced as a **mutex** or **lock**.
 At any given point in time only one thread is allowed to acquire the lock.
-Any other threads that also try to acquire the lock
+Any other threads that also try to
-must wait until it is released.
+acquire the lock must wait until it is released.

 In java each object has an associated monitor with it.
 This means that this monitor can be used to synchronize
 critical sections of the code.